dclowd9901/posse/README.md

 ## Types of pages

-Currently, the scripting supports two different types of pages (there will be more to come):
+Currently, the scripting supports three different types of pages (there will be more to come):

+- A blog index page type called `articleList`
 - An image gallery page type called `galleryPage`
 - An untreated page type, which is basically a custom page of your making